Last Updated

 - Otherwise straight lines appearing distorted or wavy

 These symptoms are not likely to begin until significant damage has been done to the macula.
-Your optometrist can spot the early stages of AMD before you even notice symptom development, so it is important to get regular eye exams to slow the progress of this condition if you have it.
+Your optometrist can spot the early stages of AMD before you even notice symptom development.

 Types of Macular Degeneration